CKs-Technology-News/PrivacyTools/README.md

 - [Adamant](https://adamant.im/) – Decentralized anonymous messenger, Crypto Wallet & Exchange.
 - [CoyIM](https://coy.im/) – A new XMPP chat client that is safe and secure by default: no settings to change, no plugins to install, no computer configuration to change.
 You can also sandbox coy via [firejail](https://github.com/coyim/coyim/issues/108#issuecomment-770347702) or your sandbox of choice.
+- [Cwtch](https://cwtch.im/) – A decentralized, privacy-preserving, multi-party messaging protocol that can be used to build metadata resistant applications.
 - [Jabber / XMPP (Protocol)](https://xmpp.org/) – The universal and open messaging standard.
 Tried and tested.
 Independent.
 Privacy-focused.
 E2E encrypted.
 - [Delta Chat](https://delta.chat/) – Chat over encrypted email. eMail itself is not secure, however most countries block other option, so this is more for those who cannot use alternatives,
 - [Iris](https://iris.to/) – An offline-first, secure and anonymous social networking app with encrypted private messages.